-Creating a plan for incapacity is one of the smartest things that you can do in order to protect the people who you care about, and in order to protect yourself.
-You work hard to amass assets and you need to make sure that your incapacity does not deprive your family of your legacy.
+Creating a plan for incapacity is one of the smartest things that you can do to protect the people you care about, and to protect yourself.
+You work hard to amass assets, and you want to ensure that your incapacity doesn’t deprive your family of your legacy.
 You also need to make sure you have some degree of autonomy when it comes to medical care in an emergency situation.
-Incapacity planning can address these issues and more.
+Incapacity planning can address these issues, and more.

-Hodgkins Law, PLLC provides invaluable assistance with planning for what happens if you get sick or if you get hurt.
+Hodgkins Law, PLLC provides invaluable assistance with planning for what happens if you get sick or hurt.
 Our Brunswick, ME incapacity planning lawyer will help you to understand the steps you need to take and will help you to make effective use of legal tools.
-Give us a call today at 207-358-3270 to find out more about the assistance we offer and about how to achieve the peace-of-mind of knowing your plan is in place.
-We can also offer answers to incapacity planning questions including:
+Give us a call today at 207-358-3270 to find out more about the assistance we offer, and how the peace of mind that comes with knowing your plan is in place.
+We offer answers to incapacity planning questions, including: